eslint/eslint/docs/rules/no-dupe-class-members.md

+# no-dupe-class-members

-# Disallow duplicate name in class members (no-dupe-class-members)
+Disallows duplicate name in class members.

 If there are declarations of the same name in class members, the last declaration overwrites other declarations silently.
 It can cause unexpected behaviors.